dempe/cellular-automata/README.md

 # cellular-automata

-Though I am not a fan of the book, this program was inspired by Stephen Wolfram's, *A New Kind of Science*.
+Though I am not really a fan of the book, this program was inspired by Stephen Wolfram's, *A New Kind of Science*.

 Each of these 256 cellular automata evolve on a 400 x 800 pixel plain where each row represents a generation and the initial seed (or the progenitor) is in the center of the first row.